Spring of 2013, just like any other spring, or was it?

 The cook at the restaurant gave me a name and number for a place to check out.
 After getting a plot book from the courthouse I headed out.
-There was a blind out in the middle of one of the field, so that one is out.
+There was a blind out in the middle of one of the field so that one is out.
 So off to the other place which was on the other side of the state land.
 (No hunting of course.)
 Being so close I was thinking the birds would use that as a safety spot.
-On my way over I saw about 30 birds out in the corn field.
-Now the bloods running again.
+On my way over I saw about 30 birds out in the cornfield.
+Now the drops of blood running again.

 Heading down this long driveway and oh goody there is a couple of dogs to greet me.
 I’m thinking the one had a problem with the way I looked.
 The owner was there to put them inside.
 They never did quit barking.
 After talking to him I found out that he rented the house and didn’t think the owner would want anyone to hunt there.
 I give him the talk about shooting birds in 18 different states and taking kids out to hunt and mounting birds from 49 states, ok I’m wasting my breath here.
 So I left thinking I would never hear from them again.

-I ended going into another neighbors drive to only find out that there was nobody home.
-Dang I saw a couple of hens along the tree line too.
+I ended going into another neighbor driveway to only find out that there was nobody home.
+Dang, I saw a couple of hens along the tree line too.
 Another good fortune, I met the owner at the end of the drive.
-He said that for the most of it the birds were on the land where the other hunter was setup and the other property I was trying to get on.
+He said that for the most of it the birds were on the land where the other hunter was set up and the other property I was trying to get on.
 He gave me the son’s name and number and said he was in charge of the hunting on that property.
 I called and explained what I was up to and he told me to go ahead.

 Wow that being over we have to think about the lay of the land.
-Well of course we have daylight to think about also.
+Well, of course, we have daylight to think about also.
 I figured about two hours till closing time.
-There was a couple of old buildings a ways out in the pasture.
+There was a couple of old buildings a way out in the pasture.
 Once I got to the furthest one my options went down the tubes.
 Now what?
 Nothing but open pasture and a barb wire fence that bordered the state land.
-Oh man here comes about a dozen birds down the hill towards a corner of the state land and the tree line that I need to get to.
+Oh, man here comes about a dozen birds down the hill towards a corner of the state land and the tree line that I need to get to.
 They must be heading to their roost spot already.
-Well just then I see a couple of birds go airborne and then a couple more.
+Well, just then I see a couple of birds go airborne and then a couple more.
 Now some of them are running out right to left from the rest.
-Oh wow there is a coyote ugly running towards me down the fence line.
-He seen me and he was out of here.
+Oh wow, there is a coyote ugly running towards me down the fence line.
+He saw me and he was out of here.
 As I was cussing him out I should have been thanking him.
 He gave me a perfect chance to make a dash for the tree line.
 I got to the corner of what was a 200 yard tree line.
 Things were looking pretty good again.